-SSA will retain the benefit and payment data it receives from OPM only for the time required for any processing related to the matching program and will destroy all such data within 90 days of receipt from OPM.
-SSA may be required to retain the data to meet evidentiary requirements of the basis for SSA's actions on claims.
-SSA will retire the retained data in accordance with 44 U.S.C. § 3303a and the Federal Records Retention Schedule N1-47-95-4 that applies to the material in the file folders.
+SSA will retain the files it receives from OPM only for the time required for any processing related to the matching program and will destroy all such data within 90 days of receipt from OPM.
+SSA may be required to retain the data for any processing related to the matching program.
+SSA will retire the retained data in accordance with 44 U.S.C. § 3303a and the Federal Records Retention Schedule N1-47-95-4 that applies to the material in the files it receives from OPM.
 SSA will retain OPM data used by SSA's OCA for statistical purposes in tracking the size of, and impact on, subpopulations of Government annuitants affected by the GPO, WEP, and in cost estimates of proposals to change the two provisions, in accordance with Federal Records Schedule DAA-0047-2013-0001-0007.
+SSA will not create permanent files or a separate system comprised solely of the data provided by OPM.